 How Integrations Work

-The integration system operates on two levels:- Global Integrations: You first create an integration at the organization level.
+- Global Integrations: You first create an integration at the organization level.
 This establishes the connection to the external service (e.g., authenticating with Slack or defining a webhook endpoint).

 - Agent Notifications: You then “bind” these integrations to specific agents.
 This allows you to control exactly which agents use which integrations and what events trigger them.